Taking it to the extreme? Train with us.

 The environmental chamber is a room where conditions can be manipulated to represent a specific climate or altitude.
-Temperature can be set between -20⁰C and +50⁰C.
-The humidity can be increased up to 95%, and altitude can be simulated up to an equivalent of 5500m above sea level.
+The temperature can be set between -20⁰C and +50⁰C and the humidity can be increased up to 95%, with altitude simulated up to an equivalent of 5500m above sea level.

 What to expect from your session

 Environmental chamber sessions vary depending on the type of environment that is being simulated, as well as the goal of the session.
 You can combine both altitude and temperature exposure (hot or cold), as well as increased humidity (if appropriate).
-All sessions are supervised by a member of the MIHP Performance Team.
+And, for your complete peace of mind, all sessions are supervised by a member of the MIHP Performance Team.

 Hot temperature training (above 35⁰C)

-Evidence suggests that training in hot climates can help build up tolerance to heat exposure, increase rate of perspiration, blood plasma volume (which leads to better cardiovascular fitness) and reduces overall core temperature.
+Evidence suggests that training in hot climates can help build up tolerance to heat exposure, increase rate of perspiration, blood plasma volume (which leads to better cardiovascular fitness) and reduce overall core temperature.

-Based on this information, you’ll be advised on individual strategies for hydration and cooling, as well as strategies to gain physiological adaptations to enhance your performance in the heat.
+Based on all the information gathered from the session, you’ll be advised on individual strategies for hydration and cooling, as well as strategies to gain physiological adaptations to enhance your performance in the heat.

 Cold temperature training (below 10⁰C)